cobeylab/covid_IL/Forecasting/README.md

 * `inference_to_simulation.R`: R script to run and store simulation output.
 Called within `simulate_projections.Rmd`
 * `simulation_statewide.R`: R script with functions for simulation.
 Called within `inference_to_simulation.R`
 * `plot_intervention_comparisons.R`: R script to plot simulation output.
 Called within `simulate_projections.Rmd`

+## Changelog
+###2020-05-11
+* Fitted with data through May 8, 2020.
+* Changed date of transmission increase from May 15 to May 29.
+* Added non-hospitalized deaths to process model instead of calculating post-hoc.
+* Switched from statewide to region-specific, symmetric contact matrices.